Kinesiology BS Degree

 Enter a Fast-Growing Field With Many Career Options

 Earn a bachelor of science degree in kinesiology from The University of Texas at Tyler to enter a field that's growing exponentially as interest in health and fitness expands.
-In addition to the general kinesiology BS degree track, UT Tyler offers kinesiology BS degree - athletic training and kinesiology BS degree - physical education teaching options.
+In addition to the general kinesiology BS degree track, UT Tyler offers the kinesiology BS degree - athletic training option.

 - Undertake a kinesiology degree that is ideal for those with a passion for exercise, an appreciation for health and recreation and a strong desire to educate others about the benefits of lifelong physical fitness.